DRILL: How & When to Use the Drill:

 White dish is for Brush Cleaner & Black dish

 The Prizma "liquid" also uses a "white" ceramic dappen dish.

-cabinet.
-This helps to keep the liquid cooler than the room
+cabinet, to help keep the liquid cooler than the room

 temperature in the Salon.